Volunteer — The Holding Frames

 START WHERE YOU ARE.
 Grow From There.

 Every facilitator started as a volunteer.
-Pick the path that fits your life right now — you can always grow into deeper involvement.
+Pick the path that fits your life right now — there's no wrong entry point, and you can always deepen your involvement later.

 01